openearthplatforminitiative/flood-frontend/infrastructure/README.md

 ## Tear down the infrastructure

-To tear down pulumi, use `pulumi destroy`.
+To tear down the infrastructure, use `pulumi destroy`.